Slavery in Australia: Blackbirding

 The first shipload of 65 Melanesian labourers arrived in Boyd Town on 16 April 1847 on board the Velocity, a vessel under the command of Captain Kirsopp and chartered by Benjamin Boyd.
 Boyd was a Scottish colonist who wanted cheap labourers to work at his expansive pastoral leaseholds in the colony of New South Wales.
 He financed two more procurements of South Sea Islanders, 70 of which arrived in Sydney in September 1847, and another 57 in October of that same year.
 Many of these Islanders soon absconded from their workplaces and were observed starving and destitute on the streets of Sydney.
 Reports of violence, kidnap and murder used during the recruitment of these labourers surfaced in 1848 with a closed-door enquiry choosing not to take any action against Boyd or Kirsopp.
 The experiment of exploiting Melanesian labour was discontinued in Australia until Robert Towns recommenced the practice in the early 1860s.

 In 1863, Robert Towns wanted to profit from the world-wide cotton shortage due to the American Civil War.
 He bought a property he named Townsvale on the Logan River and planted 400 acres of cotton.
 Towns also wanted cheap labour to harvest and prepare the cotton and decided to import Melanesian labour from the Loyalty Islands and the New Hebrides.
 Captain Grueber together with labour recruiter Henry Ross Lewin aboard the Don Juan, brought 73 South Sea Islanders to the port of Brisbane in August 1863.
-Towns specifically wanted adolescent males recruited and kidnapping was reportedly employed in obtaining these boys.
+Towns specifically wanted adolescent males recruited and kidnapping was employed in obtaining these boys.
 Over the following two years, Towns imported around 400 more Melanesians to Townsvale on one to three year terms of labour.
 They came on the vessels Uncle Tom and Black Dog.
 In 1865, Towns obtained large land leases in Far North Queensland and funded the establishment of the port of Townsville.
 He organised the first importation of South Sea Islander labour to that port in 1866.
 They came aboard Blue Bell under Captain Edwards.
 Apart from a small amount of Melanesian labour imported for the beche-de-mer trade around Bowen, Robert Towns was the primary exploiter of blackbirded labour up til 1867.

 From 1867, the high demand for very cheap labour in the sugar and pastoral industries of Queensland, led Towns' main labour recruiter, Henry Ross Lewin, and another recruiter by the name of John Crossley opening their services to other land-owners.
 This resulted in a massive increase in blackbirded labour into Queensland which continued for another approximately 35 years.
-Traders "recruited" Melanesian or Kanaka labourers for the sugar cane fields of Queensland, from the New Hebrides (now Vanuatu), Papua New Guinea, the Solomon Islands and the Loyalty Islands of New Caledonia as well as various Micronesian islands such as Kiribati and the Gilbert Islands.
+Traders "recruited" Melanesian or other Kanaka labourers for the sugar cane fields of Queensland, from the New Hebrides (now Vanuatu), Papua New Guinea, the Solomon Islands and the Loyalty Islands of New Caledonia as well as various Micronesian islands such as Kiribati and the Gilbert Islands.